Configuring an EX8200 Virtual Chassis (CLI Procedure)

 Follow the CLI prompts.
 You must reboot the switch to complete this procedure.

 - Upgrade the software on all switches and external Routing Engines in the Virtual Chassis to the same Junos OS release.
 All switches and external Routing Engines must be running the same version of Junos OS before being connected into a Virtual Chassis.
-See Installing Software on an EX Series Switch with a Single Routing Engine (CLI Procedure), Installing Software on an EX Series Switch with Redundant Routing Engines (CLI Procedure), or Upgrading Software on an EX6200 or EX8200 Standalone Switch Using Nonstop Software Upgrade (CLI Procedure).
+See Installing Software on an EX Series Switch with a Virtual Chassis or Single Routing Engine (CLI Procedure), Installing Software on an EX Series Switch with Redundant Routing Engines (CLI Procedure), or Upgrading Software on an EX6200 or EX8200 Standalone Switch Using Nonstop Software Upgrade (CLI Procedure).

 - Make a list of the serial numbers of all switches and external Routing Engines to be connected in the Virtual Chassis configuration.
 For EX8208 switches, use the backplane serial number.
 For EX8216 switches, use the midplane serial number.
 See Locating the Serial Number on an EX8200 Switch or Component and Locating the Serial Number on an XRE200 External Routing Engine or Component.